-Suburban: Peripheral counties of the region
+Suburban: Peripheral counties

 1990 2020

-Age of building construction
+Age of Building Construction

 Urban: Central and independent cities